Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-06.md

 console.log(yourMethod())
 ```

 Wow, that's some pretty thorough testing!
 If you did everything here you've done everything that all of the professional developers are doing when they publish to npm.
-The same process was done to all of the libraries that you are importing.

 ### Code Coverage